 - Urinating and defecating outside the litter box

 - Seemingly unprompted episodes of loud vocalizing, frequently in the middle of the night

 If you notice symptoms like these in your cat, taking her to the vet can help you rule out any underlying health conditions or illnesses before concluding that FCD may be the culprit.
 Your vet may also have professional advice to share with you about caring for your senior cat and her unique needs.

 Since cat dementia isn't a one-size-fits-all disease, your veterinarian can give you specific information about your cat and what you can do to help her through her hard times.
 Has your kitty’s eating patterns changed and you are now wondering, “why would a cat stop eating?”
 Or, have you noticed a rapid shift in your cat’s attention span?
 With any changes in behavior that you may believe are negatively affecting kitty’s brain function, it’s important to consult with a professional as exams may be required to pinpoint the cause.

 How Cat Dementia is Treated

 You keep your adult cat feeling young for as long as possible by making sure her brain is stimulated.
 Help exercise her brain with play.
 Try a cat treat puzzle and allow her to sniff out her favorite snack or hide treats around your home to send her on a scavenger hunt.

 The less she's using her brain, the more her brain is going to want to slow down as she gets older.

 If you've got a senior cat at home, give her a big hug.
-Have you ever experienced cat dementia as a cat parent?
+Have you ever experienced cat dementia as a cat owner?
 If so, please share your story and advice with other cat parents in the comments.